Viscous fluid dynamics with decaying vacuum energy density: Solution of field equations

 The above proposal was first considered by Shapiro and Sola \cite{sap2002} in context of RG.
 Many authors have studied the evolution of the Universe by assuming this form \cite{sola2011a,bessada2013,jaya2019}.
 Hereafter, we shall focus on the simplest form of $\rho_{\Lambda}$ which evolves with the Hubble rate.
 Specifically, in this paper we consider

 where $c_0=3H^2_0(\Omega_{\Lambda 0}-\nu)$ is fixed by the boundary condition $\rho_{\Lambda}(H_0)=\rho_{\Lambda 0}$.
 The suffix `$0$' denotes the present value of the parameter.
 The dimensionless coefficient $\nu$ is the vacuum parameter and is expected to be very small value $|\nu|\ll1$.
 A non-zero value of it makes possible the cosmic evolution of the vacuum.\\ The choice of $\zeta$ generates different viscous models and in literature there are different approaches to assume the evolution of bulk viscosity.
 In this paper, we consider the most general form of the bulk viscous term $\zeta$ , which is assumed to be the sum of three terms: the first term is a constant, $\zeta_0$, the second term is proportional to the Hubble parameter $H=\dot{a}/{a}$ which is related to the expansion and the third term is proportional to the acceleration, $\ddot{a}/\dot{a}$.
-Thus, we assume the parametrization of bulk viscous coefficient in the form\cite{meng2007,meng2009,avelino2013,sasidharan2016}
+Thus, we assume the parametrization of bulk viscous coefficient in the form\cite{brevik2017,ren2006,meng2007,meng2009,mathew2015,avelino2013,sasidharan2016}

 where $\zeta_0$, $\zeta_1$ and $\zeta_2$ are constants to be determined by the observations.
 The term $\ddot{a}/\dot{a}$ in Eq. \eqref{eq12} can be written as $\ddot{a}/aH$.
-The basic idea about the assumption of $\zeta$ in Eq.\eqref{eq12} is that the dynamic state of the fluid influences its viscosity in which the transport viscosity is related to the velocity and acceleration.
-In what follows, we study the decaying vacuum model defined in \eqref{lam} with different forms of bulk viscous coefficient as defined in Eq.\eqref{eq12}.
+The basic idea about the assumption of $\zeta$ in Eq.\eqref{eq12} is that the dynamic state of the fluid influences its viscosity in which the transport viscosity is related to the velocity and acceleration. \\ Using Eqs.\eqref{lam} and \eqref{eq12}, the differential equation for the Hubble parameter \eqref{eq9} finally reduces to